With a price of $131, Moto G4 Play has many advantages, including a bright, bold display and a more powerful overall performance.

 Using a brightness meter, the G4 displays a brightness of 491 nits.
 This is an improvement over the previous Moto G (463 nits) and better than the smartphone average (441 nits).

 The G4 showcases a wide range of colors and has an sRGB color gamut of 110.4%, lower than the average smartphone average of 132.6%.
 Throwing a Pokeball in direct sunlight had no trouble seeing the vivid reds, blues, and yellows.
 The colors on the Moto G4 are not always as accurate as they are vivid.

 The phone scored a Delta-E score of 2.3.
 (The closer to 0, the better.)
 Although it is higher than the average smartphone score of 4.4, it is one notch lower than the color accuracy of the existing Moto G (0.85).
 At least the G4 outperformed other major low-end phones.

 It has a 13-megapixel camera on the back, but the G4 doesn’t deliver great photos unless conditions are ideal.
 Good lighting is good for photos.
 In low light, it’s a different story.

-The same lighting issues apply to the G4’s video capabilities, which are passable, but not impressive.
-The phone captured a 1080p HD video of motion and color fairly well as if it was shot from the window of a moving train, but there was a noticeable delay in focusing the video and there was a bit of pixelation, especially when I tried it.
+The same lighting issues apply to the G4’s video capabilities, which are passable but not impressive.
+The phone captured a 1080p HD video of motion and color fairly well as if it was shot from the window of a moving train, but there was a noticeable delay in focusing the video, and there was a bit of pixelation, especially when I tried it.
 Zoom in.

 Low-end phones often sacrifice a processor, so if that means a low price tag, I think low-price seekers will be happy with the performance.
 Moto’s G4 doesn’t disappoint here.
-The 1.5GHz Snapdragon 617 octa-core CPU won’t set a speed record, but it will make the phone look faster compared to its lower-cost counterparts.
+The 1.5GHz Snapdragon 617 octa-core CPU won’t set a speed record, but it will make the phone look faster than its lower-cost counterparts.
 The G4’s graphics performance is less impressive.

 4. Battery life